Obtaining a Certificate

 Generate an Account Key

-For users unfamiliar with the Let’s Encrypt service, the first key should be for the staging system which has no rate limits but is not valid for public use.
-Once a certificate is successfully issued by the staging system, create an account key for the production system and then issue the certificate again using that key.
+For users unfamiliar with the Let’s Encrypt service, the first key should be for a staging ACME server which has much more relaxed rate limits but is not valid for public use.
+Once the ACME package successfully issues a certificate using the staging ACME server, create an account key for the production ACME server and then issue the certificate again using that account key.

 To create and register an account key: